telescopeuser/S-SB-Workshop/README.md

 relevance to big data, issues of multiple testing and resampling.
 - **Getting and Cleaning Data**: dplyr, tidyr, lubridate, hardcore time consuming data pre-processing `Additional workshop`

-Since our users come from a variety backgrounds, it's very hard to label material as **Foundational**, **Intermediate**, or **Advanced**.
-If you find something that is labelled **Foundational** to be challenging, please don't be discouraged.
+Since our users come from a variety backgrounds, it's very hard to label material as **Fundamental**, **Intermediate**, or **Advanced**.
+If you find something that is labelled **Fundamental** to be challenging, please don't be discouraged.
 The first step of learning anything is to acknowledge that you are capable of understanding it.
 True understanding will come with time and practice.

 ## Workshop Video Guides